-The first NASA mission to study Jupiter’s Trojan asteroid swarms is getting ready to launch.
+The first NASA mission to fly by a total of eight ancient asteroids is ready for launch.

 The Trojan asteroids, which borrow their name from Greek mythology, orbit the sun in two swarms – one that’s ahead of Jupiter, the largest planet in our solar system, and a second one that lags behind it.

 Lucy is the first spacecraft designed to visit and observe these asteroids, which are remnants from the early days of our solar system.
 The mission will help researchers effectively peer back in time to learn how the solar system formed 4.5 billion years ago.
 Lucy’s 12-year mission could also help scientists learn how our planets ended up in their current spots.

 Lucy’s 12-year mission could also help scientists learn how our planets ended up in their current spots.

 There are about 7,000 Trojan asteroids, and the largest is 160 miles (250 kilometers) across.
 The asteroids represent the leftover material still hanging around after the giant planets in our solar system, including Jupiter, Saturn, Uranus and Neptune, formed.
 Even though they share an orbit with Jupiter, the asteroids are still very distant from the planet itself – almost as far away as Jupiter is from the sun, according to NASA.

 The spacecraft is set to fly by an asteroid in the main asteroid belt between Mars and Jupiter, and then it will explore seven of the Trojans.
 Over the course of its mission, Lucy will end up swinging back to Earth’s orbit three separate times for gravity assists that can slingshot it on the right path.
 That will make Lucy the first spacecraft to travel to Jupiter and return to Earth.